ajamolebalikis/AdventureWorks_Dashboard/README.md

  Orders by Product Name: This shows the total orders by products.
 The products with the highest orders is Water bottle with 1723 orders and also patch kit with 1485 orders and awc logo cap with 1126 orders.

  Orders by Country: This show the total orders by country.
-The country with the highest orders is the United States with 7.2k orders.
+The country with the highest orders is the North America with 7.2k orders.
 Thus concentrated focus should be made on this country for marketing.

  Revenue and Profit by Month: TThis shows a trend analysis of the total revenue and profit by month May and June being the highest peak of the analysis.
 This implies that sales are the highest at this time of the year and thus seasonal campaigns and news products launches can contribute to this.